minprog/webapps/projects/4 final/content.md

 - Your web application must be shown running on the final day of the course.

 - Your web application must be reproducible on another computer by cloning the repository and following instructions in the `README`.

+- jQuery may not be used except to use standard functionality from web frameworks like Bootstrap.